RarelyCharlie/rarelycharlie.github.io/_howto/diary.md

 If your diary has more than one page, you must keep a copy of each page separately.

-{%- if false -%}
-### Copyright

-When you publish anything in your diary, 7 Cups' [terms of service](https://www.7cups.com/Documents/TermsOfService/) mean that 7 Cups owns what you publish.
-This might be a problem for you if you publish original work like stories, poems or artwork.

-You might be able to get around this problem by publishing your original work in some other place first, displaying the date of publication and a copyright notice.
-There must not be any way to contact you in the place where you publish the work (because of Rule 4).

-At a later date, publish a copy of the work in your diary.
-Now 7 Cups only owns the copy, not the original, and the original has a copyright notice earlier than the date of publication by 7 Cups.

-You might also consider posting only low-resolution copies of any artwork in your diary, and only the first parts of any stories or poems, so that the full version is only available in a place where you own the copyright.

-{%- endif -%}

 ### Links

 7 Cups does not provide an easy and reliable way to link to threads or posts in the forum,